patx/micropie/README.md

 ## **Introduction**

 **MicroPie** is a lightweight Python web framework that makes building web applications simple and efficient.
-It includes features such as routing, session management, and Jinja2 template rendering.
+It includes features such as routing, session management, WSGI support, and Jinja2 template rendering.

 ### **Key Features**
+*"Fast, efficient, and deliciously simple."*

 - 🚀 **Easy Setup:** Minimal configuration required.
+Our setup is so simple, you’ll have time for dessert.
 - 🔄 **Routing:** Maps URLs to functions automatically.
+So easy, even your grandma could do it (probably).
 - 🔐 **Sessions:** Simple session management using cookies.
+Your web app shouldn't weigh more than your lunch.
-- 🎨 **Templates:** Jinja2 for dynamic HTML pages.
+- 🎨 **Templates:** Jinja2 for dynamic HTML pages serving lightweight apps with a side of efficiency.
-- 📂 **Static Files:** Serve static files like CSS, JS, and images from the `static` directory.
 - ⚡ **Fast & Lightweight:** No unnecessary dependencies.
+Life’s too short for bloated frameworks.
-- 🖥️ **WSGI support:** Deploy with WSGI servers like gunicorn or paste.
+- 🖥️ **WSGI support:** Deploy with WSGI servers like gunicorn making web development easy as... pie!

 ## **Installation**